larapollehn/Tic-Tac-Toe-Engine/README.md

 # [Tic-Tac-Toe-Engine](https://www.npmjs.com/package/@larrywho11/tic-tac-toe)

 A Tic-Tac-Toe engine with bruteforce minimax.
 The algorithm is dead simple, look into the future and choose the best branch.

+The library is delivered with no further dependency and is therefore light-weight.

 ### Install